cDima/NetworkNotifier/readme.md

 #Network Watcher
-## Notify of newly connected MACs and disconnected devices in the same LAN subnetwork
+## Notifier of newly connected and disconnected devices

 Notifies of new MACs connecting and disconnecting onto the same LAN network as machine's subnet domain.